flatironinstitute/nemos/docs/api_reference.rst

 as non-linear maps.

-**The abstract classes:**
+**The Abstract Classes:**

-These classes are building blocks for concrete basis classes.
+These classes are the building blocks for the concrete basis classes.

 .. currentmodule:: nemos.basis._basis